SayeedaBegam/Pipeline_Pioneer_UTN/README.md

 ## Components

 ### 1. `requirements.txt`
 This file lists all the dependencies required for the project.
-Install them using:

 ### 2. Producers